How to start a cleaning business: step-by-step guide

 1. Do your market research and create a business plan

-Research your local competition:
+Research your local competition by examining:

-Gather market intelligence from:
+Gather insights from:

-- Potential customers: Friends, family, and local business owners
+- Potential customers: friends, family, and local business owners

 2. Check legal requirements

-- Best for: Individual operators starting small
+- Best for: individual operators starting small

-- Benefits: Simple setup, direct profit retention, minimal compliance
+- Benefits: simple setup, direct profit retention, minimal compliance

 Buying into a franchise gives you: